hashi0203/riscv-processor/README.md

 1. `fib-csr`

-	- fib function with exceptions, interrupts, and CSR operations
+	- fib function with all exceptions, all interrupts, and CSR operations
 	- `r15 = fib(10)`

 	```